cybozu-go/meows/docs/commands.md

 Flags:
-      --add_dir_header                     If true, adds the file directory to the header --alsologtostderr                    log to standard error as well as files --app-id int                         The ID for GitHub App.
+      --add_dir_header                     If true, adds the file directory to the header --alsologtostderr                    log to standard error as well as files --health-probe-bind-address string   The address the probe endpoint binds to. (default ":8081") -h, --help                               help for controller
-      --app-installation-id int            The installation ID for GitHub App.
-      --app-private-key-path string        The path for GitHub App private key.
-      --health-probe-bind-address string   The address the probe endpoint binds to. (default ":8081") -h, --help                               help for controller
       --log_backtrace_at traceLocation     when logging hits line file:N, emit a stack trace (default :0)